SimonRuttmann/SavingsApp/README.md

 ---

-## 🧑‍💻 Teamwork Makes the Dream Work
+## 🧑‍💻 Teamwork makes the Dream Work

 Developed by: